An Algorithm to compute the Kronecker cone and other moment cones: Abstract

 \section{Abstract}

-We describe an algorithm that computes the minimal list of inequalities for the moment cone of any representation of a complex reductive group.
-We give more details for the Kronecker cone (that is the asymptotic support of the Kronecker coefficients) and the fermionic cone.
-These two cases correspond to the action of $\GL_{d_1}(\CC)\times\cdots\times \GL_{d_s}(\CC)$ on $\CC^{d_1}\otimes\cdots\otimes \CC^{d_s}$ and $\GL_d(\CC)$ on $\bigwedge^r\CC^d$, respectively.
-These two cases are implemented in Python-Sage.
+We describe a new algorithm that computes the minimal list of inequalities for the moment cone of any representation of a complex reductive group, with implementation details for two fundamental cases: the Kronecker cone (governing the asymptotic support of Kronecker coefficients) and the fermionic cone.
+These correspond to the actions of $\GL_{d_1}(\CC)\times\cdots\times \GL_{d_s}(\CC)$ on $\CC^{d_1}\otimes\cdots\otimes \CC^{d_s}$ and $\GL_d(\CC)$ on $\bigwedge^r\CC^d$, respectively.
+An implementation for these two cases in Python-Sage is available at \url{https://ea-icj.github.io/}.

-Available at \url{https://ea-icj.github.io/}, our algorithm improves in several directions, the one given by Vergne-Walter in {\it Inequalities for Moment Cones of Finite-Dimensional Representations}.
-For example, it can compute the minimal list of 463 inequalities for the Kronecker cone $(5,5,5)$ in 20 minutes.

-An important ingredient is an algorithm that decides whether an application is birational or not.
-It could be of independent interest in effective algebraic geometry.
+Our work overcomes the fundamental limitations that previously restricted such computations to cases like $\CC^4\otimes\CC^4\otimes\CC^4$.
+The state-of-the-art method by Vergne-Walter faced two major bottlenecks: one from combinatorial geometry in finite-dimensional vector spaces, and another from deciding whether certain dominant morphisms are birational - a problem in effective algebraic geometry that lacked a direct algorithmic solution.
+We surmount these obstacles by: a novel use of Weyl group actions to master combinatorial complexity, and an original algorithm for deciding birationality that replaces previous workarounds relying on convex geometry.